mhmdkhlf/Cube-Timer-End2020/README.md

 -input of solves times, and modification of solves times -averages, means, fastest, and slowest times
 -data visualization/plotting of the solve times at the end of every session

+#disclaimer: really bad code.
+Wrote this project with little to no knowledge in object oriented programming.
+This repository is just to show the first fully functioning version of the project.
+I am refactoring the code of this project and will be storing the new version of the application in another repository